 4. Film, Film, Film

-We keep saying this, but film photography trend is growing.
+We keep saying this, but film photography trends are growing.
 You might not believe so, as we constantly see manufacturers dropping their film-based products.
 Fujifilm dropped their Fujicolor Superia 800 this year, and expect to drop others as well.

 Working with photographic film offers photographers a way to discover the base of this visual world.
 On top of that, you have a physical, tangible object after capturing your session.